THE YEAR OF THE EARTH OX. IF YOU ARE A 1949-ER, THIS IS YOUR YEAR. JOIN US.

 Teaching an old person to learn is like asking a cow to climb a tree.(Cantonese)

-• THE BLACK OX HAS NOT TROD ON HIS FOOT – RENAISSANCE
+- THE BLACK OX HAS NOT TROD ON HIS FOOT – RENAISSANCE

-• Where no oxen are, the crib is clean: but much increase is by the strength of the ox.
+- Where no oxen are, the crib is clean: but much increase is by the strength of the ox.

-• ITALIAN PROVERB.
+- ITALIAN PROVERB.
 Moglie e buoi dei paesi tuoi -Choose a wife and an ox from your own town

-• A lazy ox is little the better for the goad.
+- A lazy ox is little the better for the goad.

-• He goeth after her straightway, as an ox goeth to the slaughter, or as a fool to the correction of the stocks; Till a dart strike through his liver; as a bird hasteth to the snare, and knoweth not that it is for his life. - Bible, Proverbs (ch.
+- He goeth after her straightway, as an ox goeth to the slaughter, or as a fool to the correction of the stocks; Till a dart strike through his liver; as a bird hasteth to the snare, and knoweth not that it is for his life. – Bible, Proverbs (ch.
 VII, v.
 22)

-• And the plain ox, That harmless, honest, guileless animal, In what has he offended? he whose toil,
+- And the plain ox, That harmless, honest, guileless animal, In what has he offended? he whose toil, Patient and ever ready, clothes the landWith all the pomp of harvest.

-James Thomson Seasons
+James Thomson, Seasons

-1. LYNNE SANDERS-BRAITHWAITE 19 OCTOBER 1949 BORN SYDNEY
+LYNNE SANDERS-BRAITHWAITE 19 OCTOBER 1949 BORN SYDNEY

-2. PETER KNOX AKA IZZY FOREAL BORN 18 APRIL 1949 CROWN STREET SYDNEY
+PETER KNOX AKA IZZY FOREAL BORN 18 APRIL 1949 CROWN STREET SYDNEY

-3. After the ox was half-skinned, he remembered he
+After the ox was half-skinned, he remembered he

 ought to have cut the feet off first.